dustinsterk/Mini-Radio-Control/README.md

     *   A checkbox allows users to enable or disable the continuous polling of status information from the radio.
 *   **Memory Viewer:**
     *   Opens in a separate window.
-    *   "Load Memories from Radio" button fetches and displays stored memory channels (01-32).
+    *   "Load Memories from Radio" button fetches and displays stored memory channels (01-99) (PLEASE UPDATE to firmware v2.30!).
     *   Users can select a memory slot from a dropdown to view its stored Frequency, Band, and Mode.
     *   Intelligently parses memory data, accommodating different formats (3-part or 4-part lines) that the radio might send.
     *   The "Set" button can be used to set a memory channel once the memory is loaded for the first time.
 Enter "0" for the frequency to clear a channel.